Traditional Polynesian Luau Foods

 Sound appetizing?
 If you understand the menu, seeing these dishes would make your mouth water, so before you head out to enjoy some authentic Hawaiian food and entertainment, let’s some of the foods you may find at a luau.

-Many traditional luau foods are cooked in an imu, or underground oven.
+Many traditional luau foods are cooked in an imu or underground oven.
 A pit is lined with blazing hot lava rocks.
 Food is wrapped in taro or banana leaves and buried in the oven to steam and roast for several hours.

 Kalua Pig

 When it comes to the luau buffet, kalua pig is one of the most common items you’ll find.
-Kalua pig is incredibly tender due to it long roasting in the imu.
+Kalua pig is incredibly tender due to its long roasting in the imu.
 The pig is placed in the oven dug into the earth and covered in banana leaves to help it steam.
-The slow cook, the moisture from the pig, and the steam from cooking all blend together to create a succulent dish that simply melts in your mouth.
+The slow cook, the moisture from the pig, and the steam from cooking all blend to create a succulent dish that simply melts in your mouth.
 You’ve never had pulled pork like this before.
 We promise.

 Laulau